 A vanishing condition on the average of a local component of $f$ makes the contribution in $H(f)$ from the Hodge class vanish.
-This is similar to \cite[Section 7.3]{YZZ}.
-Now we compute the contribution in $H(f)$ from intersections of admissible extensions of CM points.
-Decompose $H(f)$ into a sum of local intersection numbers $H(f)_v$.
+Then $H(f)$ equals the intersections of admissible extensions of CM points.
+Decompose $H(f)$ into a sum of local intersection numbers $H(f)_v$, $v\in |X|$.
 We call the intersection number of horizontal divisors in $H(f)_v$ the $i$-part, and the rest the $j$-part.

 For $v\in |X|_s$, let $f^v$ be regularly supported.
 Then the $i$-part in $H(f)_v $ vanishes.
 The $j$-part in $H(f)_v $ comes from intersections on $\CN$ of horizontal divisors with components in the special fiber with moduli interpretations.
 The integral Hecke actions on these components are easy to understand.
 Let the average of $f^v$ vanish.
 Then the $j$-part in $H(f)_v $ vanishes.